EdgarAllenExile/notehub/03. Notes/Programming Principals/GeneralProgrammingConcepts.md

 ### Loose Coupling

-Loose coupling occours when two objects are independant and each object can use one and other independantly
+Loose coupling occours when two objects are independant and each object can use one and other independantly.

+- See overview of different types of objects

 ### Inversion of Control